 Why should I hire Wesley-Rankin students?

-How many hours will interns work?
+How many hours will interns work and when?

 What kind of work can I expect them to be ready for?